gateak/ngram-go/README.md

 ## Overview

-The `ngram-go` repository is a Go language project focused on implementing N-gram based algorithms.
+The `ngram-go` repository is a Go language project focused on implementing natural langauge processing algorithms and models.
 It currently features two primary files: `ngram.go` and `lcsmatching.go`, each offering unique functionalities in the realm of string matching and analysis.

 ## Files